thiagoblima/math-board-converter/README.md

 ## Architecture

-The server-side counts with a REST API based architecture, using JWT user authorization for granting access on the client-side, each user receives a JWT TOKEN for a session that is going to expire or in case user logging out.
+The server-side counts with a REST API based architecture, using JWT user authorization for granting access on the client-side, each user receives a JWT TOKEN for a session that may expire for inactivity or in case user logging out.

 The client-side stores the JWT TOKEN on the *local storage* of your browser, an auth-service is provieded on its end.